 The best option is to present results of standardized testing, such as Provincial Departmental results, ACT or SAT.

 Home schooled applicants are welcome to apply and will be assessed on an individual basis.
 There are various options to choose from to meet the required entrance requirements.

-Part of the application process includes acknowledging that you have read and agree to adhere to the Community Standards of Vanguard College.
+Part of the application process includes acknowledging that you have read and agree to adhere to the Community Conduct Standards of Vanguard College.